Omar Abdullah: Jammu and Kashmir chief minister sworn in – DW – 10/16/2024

 Abdullah is the chairman of the Jammu and Kashmir National Conference (JKNC) party.

-Abdullah is now the leader of Kashmir's first elected government since Indian Prime Minister Narendra Modi revoked the region's special semi-autonomous status in 2019.
+Abdullah is now the leader of Kashmir's first elected government since Indian Prime Minister Narendra Modiof the ruling Hindu nationalist Bharatiya Janata Party (BJP) revoked the region's special semi-autonomous status in 2019.
 Jammu and Kashmir is thus directly administered by the Indian federal government in New Delhi.

+The swearing-in ceremony took place in the city of Srinigar, the largest city in Jammu and Kashmir.

 Modi, Rahul Gandhi congratulate Abdullah